 A Boston area writer, Meredith has authored three books and co-authored one.
-She is currently working on her fourth, a memoir.
+Her fourth, a memoir, Uncomfortably Numb, is slated to be published in the spring of 2020.

 Mr. Clark’s Big Band: A Year of Laughter, Tears and Jazz in a Middle School Band Room (Wyatt-MacKenzie Publishing, 2017), author